 - 40% of women claim that they reach senior levels in their careers.

-- Women have the majority in accountant positions with 61% as well as financial management positions at 53%.
-When it comes to financial analyst positions it’s 37% and for CFO positions through Fortune 500 companies it’s 12.5%
+- Women have the majority in accountant positions at 61% as well as financial management positions at 53%.
+When it comes to financial analyst positions, it’s 37%, and for CFO positions through Fortune 500 companies, it’s 12.5%

 - CEO replacements are more likely to be men at 78% whereas only 22% are replaced by women.

-- Having a business with high female leadership representation can be beneficial as they, on average, have a 34% higher total return on shares and a 35% higher return on equity compared to male-dominated businesses.
+- A business with high female leadership representation can be beneficial as they, on average, have a 34% higher total return on shares and a 35% higher return on equity than male-dominated businesses.

-- Women were 30% more likely than men to say that they receive feedback about being “intimidating,” “bossy,” or “too aggressive” when negotiating for a higher position.
+- Women were 30% more likely than men to say that they received feedback about being “intimidating,” “bossy,” or “too aggressive” when negotiating for a higher position.

 What is the percentage of female CEOs in the world?

 - Of the CEOs in the world in the year 2020, only 5% were women